zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/execute.md

 ---
 PermaID: 1000168
-Name: Execute
+Name: Execute Method
 ---

-# Dapper - Execute
+# Dapper - Execute Method

 ## Description
 Execute is an extension method that can be called from any object of type IDbConnection.
 It can execute a command one or multiple times and return the number of affected rows.
 This method is usually used to execute: